AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

   Exception: javax.jcr.nodetype.ConstraintViolationException: Item is protected.
   ```

-* When uploading a PDF from Experience Manager to Scene7, the processing workflow reflects the following error message (CQ-4331145):
+* When uploading a PDF from [!DNL Experience Manager] to [!DNL Scene7], the processing workflow reflects the following error message (CQ-4331145):

   ```TXT
   Failed to render: Processing was not successful [Status: error]